pawan-cpu/Gigboard/README.md

 # Azienda

 Azienda is a groundbreaking on-chain decentralized freelance platform that harnesses the power of blockchain technology to redefine the landscape of remote work and freelancing.
-In a world where traditional freelancing platforms may encounter issues related to trust, security, and payment delays, CryptoHire emerges as a secure, transparent, and efficient solution.
+In a world where traditional freelancing platforms may encounter issues related to trust, security, and payment delays, Azienda emerges as a secure, transparent, and efficient solution.

 ![CryptoHire](https://github.com/akashpanda122/gig-board-demo/blob/main/CryptoHire.png)